tylerhou/site-old/content/posts/binary-search-with-confidence.md

 ## The code

-Let's walk through the code that implements the above algorithm line by line:

 Our binary search function will take an array and a function `is_green`, which tells us whether an element is green or not.
 (If it's not green, it must be red.)